-How long will it take for my glasses to be ready?
+How long will it take for my glasses or contact lenses to be ready?

-It all depends on your prescription.
+It all depends on your glasses or contact lenses prescription.
 If we can cut the ophthalmic lenses in our clinic, your glasses will be ready the same day.
 Single-vision lenses can take 2 to 3 business days while progressive lenses can take 7 to 12 business days.

 How long does it take to get an appointment for an eye exam in Montreal?

-VU has three examination rooms.
-Depending on our optometrists’ schedule, you will be able to book an appointment in 24 to 48 hours for an eye exam.
+Our visual clinic VU has three examination rooms.
+Depending on our optometrists schedule, you will be able to book an appointment in 24 to 48 hours for an eye exam.

 How long does an eye exam take?

 It takes an hour at the very most.

-Will I be able to have a copy of my prescription?
+Will I be able to have a copy of my glasses or contact lenses prescription?

-Yes, we give you a copy of your prescription once we have completed the eye exam.
+Yes, we give you a copy of your glasses or contact lenses prescription once we have completed the eye exam.

 Do you have “2-for-1” offers?

 Where are your sunglasses and eyeglasses made?

-We have approximately 5,000 frames in stock.
+We have approximately 5,000 glasses frames in stock.
 They come from a variety of countries, including Germany, Denmark, France, Italy and Japan.

-I saw a pair of frames I like on your website; are they available in-store?
+I saw a pair of glasses frames I like on your website are they available in-store?

 You can see the sunglasses and eyeglasses we have in-store in our online catalogue.
-The catalogue is often updated so the frames you like should be available.
+The catalogue is often updated so the glasses frames you like should be available.

-Would I be able to order a specific model of eyeglasses or sunglasses frames in a different colour?
+Would I be able to obtain a specific model of eyeglasses or sunglasses frames in a different colour?

 The colours available for eyeglasses and sunglasses vary from collection to collection.
 We will gladly order frames in the colour you want.
 The amount of time it takes to receive them will depend on the supplier and the delivery service.
 Please note that you will have to pay a deposit when you place the order.

 Do you offer discounts?